benmarwick/saa-ethics-survey-2020/README.md

 Please cite this compendium as:

-> Marwick, B, E. Potter, R. Hampton, K. Pruski, L. Wang (2020) *Report on an analysis of responses to the 2020 Survey for the Revision of the Society of American Archaeology’s Principles of Archaeological Ethics*.
+> Marwick, B, E. Potter, R. Hampton, K. Pruski, L. Wang (2020) *Report on an analysis of responses to the 2020 Survey for the Revision of the Society for American Archaeology’s Principles of Archaeological Ethics*.
 Accessed 07 Oct 2020.
 Online at <http://doi.org/10.17605/OSF.IO/643C8>

 ## Contents